 My husband loves to roast chicken and large cuts of meat.
 During weekends, we take turns preparing dinner.
 This weekend, he prepared Super Moist Spatchcock Turkey– even though it wasn’t Thanksgiving yet.
 The crispy skin of the roasted spatchcock turkey coupled with the juicy meat was delicious!
-That large roasted turkey was gone in an hour!
-I had been thinking of saving the leftover turkey meat for another recipe — but there was none to save!
-Well, it’s a good thing that the children loved it.
-Hubby promised he would cook again next week (wink, wink).
+Good thing it was a large turkey.
+Otherwise, it would’ve disappeared in an hour!
+I decided that I would save some so I can make some turkey sandwiches or use it for tacos.

 - Kosher salt and freshly ground black pepper